ComunidadBioInfo/cdsbsource/content/en/authors/mteresa/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "CONABIO", url = "https://www.gob.mx/conabio" }, { name = "ITAM", url = "https://mcienciadatos.itam.mx/"}]
+organizations = [ { name = "Kantar", url = "https://www.kantarmedia.com/" }, { name = "ITAM", url = "https://mcienciadatos.itam.mx/"}]

 # Short bio (displayed in user profile at end of posts)
-bio = "I am a data analyst with experience in ecology and marketing, I currently work in CONABIO where I do statistical analysis related to biodiversity."
+bio = "I am a data analyst with experience in ecology and marketing, I currently work in Kantar where I do software development with R."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "teresa.ortiz.mancera@gmail.com"